microsoft/qlib/docs/component/rl.rst

 ------------
 As a fundamental problem in algorithmic trading, order execution aims at fulfilling a specific trading order, either liquidation or acquirement, for a given instrument.
 Essentially, the goal of order execution is twofold: it not only requires to fulfill the whole order but also targets a more economical execution with maximizing profit gain (or minimizing capital loss).
 The order execution with only one order of liquidation or acquirement is called single-asset order execution.

-Considering stock investment always aim to pursue long-term maximized profits, is usually manifests as a sequential process of continuously adjusting the asset portfolios, execution for multiple orders, including order of liquidation and acquirement, brings more constraints and making the sequence of execution for different orders should be considered, e.g. before executing an order to buy some stocks, we have to sell at least one stock.
+Considering stock investment always aim to pursue long-term maximized profits, it usually manifests as a sequential process of continuously adjusting the asset portfolios, execution for multiple orders, including order of liquidation and acquirement, brings more constraints and makes the sequence of execution for different orders should be considered, e.g. before executing an order to buy some stocks, we have to sell at least one stock.
 The order execution with multiple assets is called multi-asset order execution.

-According to the order execution’s trait of sequential decision making, an RL-based solution could be applied to solve the order execution.
-With an RL-based solution, an agent optimizes execution strategy through interacting with the market environment.
+According to the order execution’s trait of sequential decision-making, an RL-based solution could be applied to solve the order execution.
+With an RL-based solution, an agent optimizes execution strategy by interacting with the market environment.

 With QlibRL, the RL algorithm in the above scenarios can be easily implemented.

 Nested Portfolio Construction and Order Executor
 ------------
-QlibRL make it possible to jointly optimize different levels of strategies/models/agents.
-Take `Nested Decision Execution Framework <https://github.com/microsoft/qlib/blob/main/examples/nested_decision_execution>`_ an example of, optimization of order execution strategy and portfolio management strategy can interact with each other to maximize returns.
+QlibRL makes it possible to jointly optimize different levels of strategies/models/agents.
+Take `Nested Decision Execution Framework <https://github.com/microsoft/qlib/blob/main/examples/nested_decision_execution>`_ as an example of, the optimization of order execution strategy and portfolio management strategy can interact with each other to maximize returns.

 Base Class & Interface
 ============